 Algorithmic theories for biological systems will tell us how tunable and controllable the important macroscopic properties are, help us understand how social systems, and the dynamics producing them, evolve, and move us towards a science of social engineering and, possibly, a thermodynamics of biology.

 Ultimately, of course, we seek common algorithmic principles underlying the emergence of novel, functionally significant spatial and temporal scales, and ultimately new kinds of collectives and individuality.
 To this end, we study a wide range of aggregates, from societies of cells to societies of individuals.

-This research has involved development of novel computational techniques (Inductive Game Theory) for extracting strategic decision-making rules from time-series data and using the extracted strategies to construct causal networks or adaptive social circuits that map microscopic dynamics to tunable, functionally important macroscopic states.
+This research has involved development of novel computational techniques (Inductive Game Theory) for extracting the microscopic, strategic decision-making rules from time-series data and using the extracted strategies to construct causal networks or adaptive, stochastic, social circuits that map microscopic dynamics to tunable, functionally important macroscopic states.
 It has also involved the study of robustness mechanisms (like policing), which by controlling conflict and reducing environmental uncertainty, promote behavioral and strategic innovation at the microscopic and macroscopic levels.

 Wisconsin Institute for Discovery